 What’s the very best way to preserve fresh herbs?
 It’s taken me a long while to find out!
-Growing herbs such as parsley, basil, chives, tarragon, cilantro, garlic, and dill in my garden since before we were married, but I’ve had to fail many times in order to learn how to preserve those marvelous flavors before the chills and bluster of winter could damage their tender leaves.
+Been growing herbs such as parsley, basil, chives, tarragon, cilantro, garlic, and dill in my garden since before we were married, but I’ve had to fail many times in order to learn how to preserve those marvelous fresh flavors before the chills and bluster of winter could damage their tender leaves.

 Freezing makes them unrecognizable with no texture; drying takes away much of their flavor, and putting them into ice cubes with water?
 What an unappetizing mess!